martinpal/twt2/README.md

 TW2 implements HTTP CONNECT method tunneling, which is the standard method for proxying any TCP-based traffic through HTTP proxies.
 This makes it compatible with HTTPS, SSH, and any other protocol that needs to be tunneled through an HTTP proxy.

+**Security**: TW2 uses SSH tunneling for all connections between client and server, providing strong encryption and SSH key-based authentication.
+Each tunnel connection uses an independent SSH session to prevent multiplexing vulnerabilities.

 ## Overview

 TW2 consists of two main components that work together to create a secure tunnel: